FrancisJ000/BlockDAG-Compose-SDK/README.md

 - Real-time hooks for prices and balances

 **Oracle Integration**
-- Skip Connect (Chainlink-compatible) for BTC pricing on Mezo
+- Skip Connect (Chainlink-compatible) for BTC pricing on BlockDAG
 - Pyth Network for low-latency stablecoin feeds
 - Price normalization layer for consistent decimal handling